ph20Eoow/secure-microservice-backend/README.md

 # Should-be-secure-microservice-backend
 This is a simple microservice application as served for exploring security topics around application/microservice/cloud/CICD.

+The application will be communicate through JSON, not gRPC (maybe in future version), and integrated with Postgres DB.

 # Todo
 - [ ] App Feature: Adding user microservice
   - [x] CRUD user profile